-agents of the CAS.
-This property of the CAS and its agents appears to be quite powerful in linking shared situational awareness to the increased combat effectiveness and agility exhibited by the warfighting teams examined.
+Concomitant with the increasingly broadened shared schema manipulated as independent variables in these experiments with warfighting teams is the increasing self-similarity of the decisionmaking processes of the component Agents of the CAS.
+This property of the CAS and its Agents appears to be quite powerful in linking shared situational awareness to the increased combat effectiveness and agility exhibited by the warfighting teams examined.